 “I’ve been a plaintiff in three of the cases, all of which have been dismissed for not on the merits but on failure to exhaust administrative remedies, which is pretty much an impossibility if you’ve ever looked at the administrative remedy offered by the Attorney General,” Vogel said.
 “It’s an impossibility because the expense is such that it isn’t worth anybody’s while to carry these cases one by one by one by one by one.”

-For Vogel, who is also a mineral rights owner, the costs of administrative avenues exceed the benefit, which is why cases are usually filed class action.
+For Vogel, who is also a mineral rights owner, said the costs of administrative avenues exceed the benefit, which is why cases are usually filed class action.

 “You have to go through the hoops, and usually if there is an administrative remedy that you need to utilize, there is a remedy at the end of it, oddly enough in the case of the Industrial Commission administrative remedy, they don’t have the authority to compel payment at the end of the day, so what’s the point of the administrative remedy?
 Nevertheless, we lost.”